BI 3223 Worldviews, Lipscomb University

 - Our society provides white people in general with greater financial resources, a wider range of personal choices, more power, and more self-esteem (Feagin 177).

-- For instance, white men often get better discount offers at car dealerships than blacks, even when the black customers have higher credit ratings (2018 study).
+- White men often get better discount offers at car dealerships than blacks, even when the black customers have higher credit ratings (2018 study).

 - A 2020 report concludes that whites receive more business loans from banks than blacks. (link)